-Whitney got a patent on his cotton gin in 1794 but failed to sell many machines.
+Whitney got a patent-a legal right to be the only seller of a new product for a limited time-on his cotton gin in 1794 but failed to sell many machines.
 Farmers simply made their own based on Whitney's design.